 About the Program

-The PAS program begins at the end of May each year, and lasts for 7 semesters or approximately 27 months.
-The first 4 semesters (15 months) are devoted to classroom study.
+The PAS program begins at the end of May each year, and lasts for seven semesters or approximately twenty-seven months.
+The first four semesters (fifteen months) are devoted to classroom study.
 There are no online courses offered in the Program.
-Students reside in Charleston taking courses 5 days a week over the first 15 months of the Program,
+Students reside in Charleston taking courses five days a week over the first fifteen months of the Program.

-During the last 3 semesters (12 months), students complete 9 separate clinical clerkships at sites located throughout South Carolina and elsewhere.
+During the last three semesters (twelve months), students complete nine separate clinical clerkships at sites located throughout South Carolina and elsewhere.
 Clerkships include rotations in mental health, women’s health, internal medicine, family medicine, pediatrics, emergency medicine, and general surgery, as well as a primary care elective and a clerkship elective of the student’s choosing.